Central Flying School

 The Central Flying School (CFS) is the Royal Air Force's primary institution for the training of military flying instructors.
-Established in 1912 at the Upavon Aerodrome, it is the longest existing flying training school.
+Established in 1912 at the Upavon Aerodrome, it is the longest existing flying training school in the world.
 The school was based at RAF Little Rissington from 1946 to 1976.
 Its motto is Imprimis Praecepta, Latin for "The Teaching is Everlasting".

 The school currently manages a series of training squadrons and the RAF Display Team.

 History

 The Central Flying School was established by the Royal Navy at Upavon Aerodrome, near Upavon, Wiltshire, on 12 May 1912.
 The school's strength at the outset was ten Staff Officers and eighty flying students, whose course lasted for sixteen weeks.
 Its first commandant was Captain Godfrey Paine RN, and it also trained pilots for the Royal Flying Corps, created in 1912, and the Royal Naval Air Service, 1914–1918.
 The school was transferred from the Southern Training Bridge to HQ Training Division on 5 January 1918 and was redesignated Flying Instructors School RAF on 23 December 1919.
 The school was reformed on 26 April 1920 and it has been responsible for instructor training since 1920, with pilot training being delegated to the Flying Training Schools.

 On 7 October 1926, the school moved from Upavon to RAF Wittering, but on 30 August 1935 it returned to Upavon Due to the Second World War the school was redesignated as No. 7 Flying Instructors School RAF on 1 April 1942.
 The school was reformed from the disbandment of the Empire Central Flying School RAF on 7 May 1946 at RAF Little Rissington.